hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ## Step 5 Set up  Node-MCU and humidity sensor.

 An extra device is added to monitor the air humidity as well.
-I used a NodeMCU device for that.
-I used a different device for 2 reasons: it is a relatively cheap device and to show how easy it is to connect different devices.
+A NodeMCU device is used for that.
+A different device is used for 2 reasons: it is a relatively cheap device and to show how easy it is to connect different devices.
 This device is based on ESP8266 which is commonly used in cases like this.

 This device its data from the humidity sensor via MQTT to the gateway to display it on the dashboard in Cumulocity.
-To upload and compile the code, I use the Arduino IDE.
+To upload and compile the code, the Arduino IDE can be used for that.

 The code is available [here](/code/NodeMCU).